floragunncom/search-guard-docs/installation.md

 ### Generating a Server Certificate

-The only requirement for a server certificate is that it has the follwing entry as subject alternative name (SAN):
+The only requirement for a server certificate is that it has the following entry as subject alternative name (SAN):

 * ```oid:1.2.3.4.5.5```

 If you use the example scripts that ship with Search Guard SSL, the certificates already contain this setting.
-For example, the script ```gen_node_cert.sh``` uses the follwing call to ```keytool``` to generate the certificate.
+For example, the script ```gen_node_cert.sh``` uses the following call to ```keytool``` to generate the certificate.
 Pay attention to the last line:

 ```
 keytool -genkey \